Press Release - The Nook

 The Nook is Vince Tampio’s fifth solo release; his first to use exclusively acoustic instruments.
 The album features five pieces composed by Tampio.
 “The Nook” (co-written by Ben Basile) is a raucous blues named for the spandrel at Tattooed Mom Bar, Philadelphia, PA.
 John Swana guests on “Two Dollar Breakfast Special,” named for a bygone menu item at the Main Street Bistro, New Paltz, NY.
 Jazz standard “Dear Old Stockholm” is re-arranged to interpolate a number of other jazz standards.
 All tracks were recorded live at Elm Street Studios, Conshohocken, PA.

-Vince’s original music has been described as “a contemporary instance of fusion done right,” and whose “nontraditional instrumentation maintains a spacious environment that proves ideal for a set brimming with imaginative, drawn-out improvisation” (Matthew Aquiline All About Jazz).
+Vince’s original music has been described as “a contemporary instance of fusion done right,” and whose “nontraditional instrumentation maintains a spacious environment that proves ideal for a set brimming with imaginative, drawn-out improvisation” (Matthew Aquilin All About Jazz).
 His next album, The Nook, is a full length straight-ahead jazz album featuring John Swana.
 The music harks back to Miles Davis' first great quintet.
-The Nook was preceded by Sound Plan (2017), Live at PafA (2017), Syzygy (2014), and Syzygy: Remix (2014).
-Vince is currently self producing three more solo albums.
-One unreleased composition was recently featured in The Philadelphia Real Book Volume 1.
+The Nook was preceded by Sound Plan (2017), Sound Plan, Live at PafA (2017), Syzygy (2014), and Syzygy: Remix (2014).
+Vince is currently self producing four more solo albums.
+One unreleased composition was recently featured in the Philadelphia Real Book Volume 1.

-Vince has appeared as a side man on 30+ albums.
-He is the trumpeter and arranger with the York Street Hustle, the John Byrne Band, the Cat’s Pajamas, and You Do You.
+Vince has appeared as a side man on 40+ albums.
+He is the trumpeter and arranger with the York Street Hustle, the John Byrne Band, and You Do You.
 Vince founded the Philly Phatness horn section, which has recorded with regional, national, and international artists, and on film soundtracks.
 "His horn croons and wahs with touches of funk or blues, bridging the futuristic digital age with a snazzy sense of classic cool" (Geno Thackara All About Jazz).
-Vince also writes and arranges for the Uptown String Band, a member of the Philadelphia Mummers String Band Association.

 Vince earned the Masters of Music degree in Jazz Performance from the University of the Arts; and earned the Bachelor of Science in Music degree concentrating in Jazz Studies and Theory & Composition from the State University of New York (SUNY) at New Paltz.
 He studied trumpet under John Swana, Rebecca Coupe Franks, and John Maguda, and studied composition under Don Glanden, Evan Solot, John B Hedges, and Vinnie Martucci.